ninoNinkovic/LiveStamps/README.md

 Because each value defined gets passed through the Python format() function it allows LiveStamps to expand your expression far beyond simple metadata.
 Code snippets and powerful conversions are quick and easy to implement.

+Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook").

-You may refer to the built in format references for help with building new stamps:
+**Refer to the built in format reference for help with building new stamps:**

 ```
 Right Click -> LiveStamps -> Help -> format() Reference
 ```

-Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook")

 **Example: Convert number 87 to different bases in decimal, hex, octal, binary:**